Work management December 5, 2024 17 MIN READ

 For example:

 Jane and Dave are Copywriters.
-Total daily availability for both is 8 hours, which means the maximum total availability for the Copywriter role is 2 x 8 = 16 hours per day.
+Their total daily availability is 8 hours, which means the maximum total availability for the Copywriter role is 2 x 8 = 16 hours per day.

 If Jane already has 6 hours booked and Dave has 4 hours booked, it instantly means the availability of the Copywriter role is now 16 – (6 + 4) = 6 hours.